Japan Ground Self-Defense Force

-New military guidelines, announced in December 2010, direct the Japan Self-Defense Forces away from their Cold War focus on the Soviet Union to a new focus on China, especially in respect of the dispute over the Senkaku Islands.
+New military guidelines, announced in December 2010, direct the Self-Defense Forces away from their Cold War focus on the Soviet Union to a new focus on China, especially in respect of the dispute over the Senkaku Islands.

 The JGSDF operates under the command of the chief of the ground staff, based in the city of Ichigaya, Shinjuku, Tokyo.
-The present chief of staff is General Yoshihide Yoshida.
-The JGSDF numbered 150,700 soldiers in 2021.
+The present chief of staff is General Yasunori Morishita.
+The JGSDF numbered 150,700 soldiers in 2023.

 History

 20th century

 Soon after the end of the Pacific War in 1945 with Japan accepting the Potsdam Declaration, the Imperial Japanese Army and Imperial Japanese Navy were dismantled by the orders of Supreme Commander for the Allied Powers (SCAP).
 Both were replaced by the United States Armed Forces occupation force, which assumed responsibility for the external defense of Japan.